ashutoshmjain/homepage/_posts/2017-08-03-My-Command-Line-Cheat-Sheet.md

 * [markdown](#md)
 * [jekyll](#jk)
 * [fountain](#fn)

-As a project manager I always wanted developers to put comments in their code.
-Elaborate, unambiguous and over communicate.And make them really meaningful for the next one touching the code.
+As a project manager I always wanted developers to put ample comments in their code.
+Elaborate, unambiguous and clear.
 Saying used to go around "code like a writer".
 I think reverse too is true.
-Writing like a coder, makes you lot more efficient, reusable and easy to read.
-This post is about my discovery of tool set to bring a coder paradigm into my writing.
+Writing like a coder, makes a writer more efficient and readable..

+	A word about this post: it is about tools I am exploring to bring a coder into my writing.
+It is NOT an expert guidance.
+Look at it as my class notes where I am deciding which class to take and when (fun stuff :-).
+I have been using online tools to write since geo cities.
+Moved to blogger, word-press and Medium.
+All great tools for their time.
+It was always about making writing easier online.
+Up untill last year when i discoved github and jekyll blogs.
+I soon realized that ease of use is a reletive term.
+Since then, I have made a significant change in writing tool box.
+Details as we go along  ..

 # linux
 <hr><a name="linux"></a> Not only linux is free, it runs fast on old machines.
 For a hobbyist writer (assuming unsuccessful :-), its the best alternative to MacOS (and probably better).
-The beauty of Linux truly shows up in huge variety of distributions granularly designed for every segment of users.
+The beauty of Linux truly shows up in a huge variety of distributions, granularly designed for every segment of users.
 I tried many variants of Ubuntu before settling with Slackware.
-Primary reason - its unassuming , hack able to the core and zero frills.
+Primary reason - its unassuming , hack-able to the core and zero frills.
+Slackware's default behavior, puts you right at the command line without even starting graphical interface.
+Which is neat cuz, most of the tools I love are in commandline.

+	A quick word on Command Line : Its just fast.
+Even on most old computers.
+Its distractions free.
+Allows you to separate 'research' from writing.
+Research, for me often leads to mindless dwelling :-).
+And here is the kicker - Its more featureful than most gui based apps.
+You can lierally design your own environment.
+That suits your style and mood.
+And best part - Getting rid of mouse is good for your hands.
+And its just chill.

 I am sure, I will keep on exploring more.
 For example, recently I tried bunch of Puppies.
 Truly amazed with their agility.
-Point is - just pick up an old machine ( or install Virtual Box  on your work machine) and start with any Linux distribution.
+Point is - just pick up an old machine (or install Virtual Box  on your work machine) and start with any Linux distribution.
 There are ton of tutorials on internet to get you started.
-If you are starting fresh, I will highly recommend Linux Mint.
-If you have your feet wet, jump into Slackware here.
+If you are starting fresh, I will highly recommend visit https://www.linuxmint.com/  If you already have your feet wet, jump into http://www.slackware.com/

+	A word on Dot files : Most of the things (apps) in command line world don't (obviouly) have a menu driven preferece dialog box.
+And still they are highly configurable.
+How? changes to application behavior happens through something commonly called dot files.
+What they actually mean is the file name starts with a (.) .
+That is counter intuitive cuz anything starting with . is a hidden file (or directory :-).
+Probably the idea was to keep these files hidden so that normal user don't mess with it ..
+Hey - normal user don't use Linux :-) .
+To add pain to injury, most of the times these files won't even be there.
+So you need to create one :-) .
+Though its very very easy.
+As easy as a 'touch' command.
+The good news, however, is that you never create these files from scratch.
+Good intelligent people have all there dot files freely available on Github (or elsewhere on web).
+Many programs supply a recommended template that can be easily copied.
+Another key thing on the dot files is a kind of precedence.
+Most of the dot files in your home (~) directory are specific to your user.
+Something maintained at system level applies cross the board but your home file takes precedence.
+Some of the key dot files that we need to worry about as a writer are

+	- .zshrc that controls the behaviour of shell.
+	- .tmux.conf controls the tmux multiplexer
+	- .vimrc - the mother of all configurations for a writer.
+	- .gitconf - git configuration. .
 # shell

 <hr><a name="shell"></a> I recently moved over to zsh as my default shell.
 Primarily cuz I wanted beautiful themes from  'Oh my zsh'.
 I am currently using 'agnoster' as my default theme.
 Here are the commands that I regularly use as a writer.